zk94007/blurbiz/backend/README.md

-To run server successfully, you have to install graphicsmagick, imagemagick firstly.
+To run server successfully, you have to install graphicsmagick, imagemagick and ffmpeg firstly.

-In Mac OS X, run brew install graphicsmagick
+In Mac OS X, run
+`brew install graphicsmagick`
+`brew install ffmpeg`